skyworkz/website/content/blog/my-first-day-at-skyworkz.md

 date: 2023-06-05
 ---

-Starting a new job is always exciting; new people, a new environment, a new assignment... you name it.
-After having worked with the same company (Piggy Loyalty) for 7.5 years, it felt like an extra big step, leaving behind amazing people and also that feeling of comfort.
+Starting a new job is always an exciting experience - new people, a fresh environment, and a different set of responsibilities.
+After spending 7.5 years at the same company, [Piggy Loyalty](https://www.piggy.eu), it felt like a significant leap, leaving behind amazing colleagues and the comfort of familiarity.

-## What to do on a first day?
+## What to Expect on Your First Day?
-### Expectations

-What do you expect from a first day at a new job?
-I've asked ChatGPT and it came back with this list:
+When starting a new job, what are your expectations for the first day?
+I asked ChatGPT for its insights, and it provided the following list:

-* Onboarding and Orientation: Employees generally expect to receive a thorough onboarding process, including an orientation session that familiarizes them with the company culture, policies, procedures, and their specific job responsibilities.
-This may involve meeting with HR representatives, signing necessary paperwork, and receiving an introduction to their team or colleagues.
+* Onboarding and Orientation: Employees generally anticipate a comprehensive onboarding process that includes an orientation session.
+This familiarizes them with the company's culture, policies, procedures, and their specific job responsibilities.
+It may involve meeting with HR representatives, completing necessary paperwork, and being introduced to their team or colleagues.

-* Training and Support: New employees often anticipate receiving the necessary training and support to perform their job effectively.
-They expect to receive guidance and resources that will help them understand their role, learn new skills, and become acquainted with the tools, systems, and processes required for their work.
+* Training and Support: New employees often look forward to receiving the necessary training and support to perform their job effectively.
+They expect guidance and resources that will help them understand their role, learn new skills, and become acquainted with the tools, systems, and processes required for their work.

-* Clear Expectations: People expect to receive clear and specific expectations from their supervisor or manager regarding their job performance.
-This includes understanding their goals, objectives, and key performance indicators, as well as any specific deadlines or targets they need to meet.
+* Clear Expectations: People expect their supervisor or manager to provide clear and specific expectations regarding their job performance.
+This includes understanding goals, objectives, key performance indicators, as well as any deadlines or targets they need to meet.

-For me this list feels and sounds pretty clinical.
-My worst experience ever at a new job, was when I came into the office and there was nobody there and nothing was setup or arranged.
-So to me, the above list can be summarized into: Make somebody feel welcome and have any things they might require or need ready.
-This can be simple things like a desk, their e-mail address set up, etc.

-### And what did I do?
+While this list may sound clinical, it is essential to make someone feel welcome and ensure they have everything they need.
+Simple gestures like having a prepared workspace and setting up their email address can go a long way in making a positive impression.

+## My First Day Experience
-For most of us, your first day is probably (and hopefully?!) a mix of the above list.
-Getting to know a lot of new people and having to remember their names.
-Luckily I already know a few people at Skyworkz, since we've worked with them in the past!
-So what to do then when your expectations have already been met before you even have your first day?
-Well... visit a conference offcourse!
-Bas mentioned he was going to visit the AWS Summit in Amsterdam and encouraged me to also sign-up and join with some other colleagues.
+For most of us, the first day on a new job is likely a mix of the aforementioned expectations.
+Getting to know numerous new people and trying to remember their names can be overwhelming.
+Fortunately, I already knew a few individuals at Skyworkz due to our previous collaborations.
+So, what did I do when my expectations were already met before my first day?
+Well, I decided to attend a conference!

 ## AWS Summit
-For me it was the first time visiting a conference organized by one of the big cloud providers.
-My experience in the cloud has mostly been with GCP, so I was curious to see and learn more about AWS.
-What are they working on, their ideas, plans, etc.
+Attending a conference organized by one of the major cloud providers, AWS, was a new experience for me.
+As someone with primarily GCP cloud experience, I was curious to learn more about AWS, their ongoing projects, ideas, and future plans.

-The keynote talk was quite interesting and perhaps not surprisingly the big hype word was "Generative AI".
-AWS is working on a lot of services and new ideas.
-Most of these sadly aren't available to the general public yet, but for all you AWS users out there, definitely keep an eye on these developments.
+The keynote talk was particularly interesting, and it came as no surprise that "Generative AI" was the buzzword of the event.
+AWS showcased numerous services and shared their innovative ideas.
+While most of these are not yet available to the general public, AWS users should definitely keep an eye on these developments.

 ### CodeWhisperer
-[Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/) is a service I wanted to highlight, since this can already be used and fits in line with ChatGPT, Github Co-pilot, etc. If you're looking into code generation and working with AWS, CodeWhisperer is maybe something you should try out.
-According to their website: "In addition to general purpose code suggestions, CodeWhisperer has additional training to provide code suggestions for using AWS APIs."
-So it should arguebly be able to generate better working code for any AWS services/API's you use.
+One service I wanted to highlight is [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/).
+It aligns with tools like ChatGPT and Github Co-pilot, focusing on code generation and working with AWS.
+CodeWhisperer claims to provide code suggestions specifically tailored to AWS APIs, aiming to generate better working code for any AWS services you use.

-While I understand that this summit is (mostly) used as a marketing tool, I would have liked to have seen more in-depth talks or workshops.
-Some of my new colleagues felt the same way.
-But all in all it was a nice day and well organized for sure!
+Although I understand that conferences like this primarily serve as marketing tools, I wished there were more in-depth talks or workshops.
+Some of my new colleagues shared the same sentiment.
+Nonetheless, it was a well-organized event, and I had an enjoyable day overall!

-## Blipz
+## Blipz On The Radar

-Speaking of well organised events and new technologies, last year I was invited to [Blipz](https://www.blipz.io/), "The Tech conference with a twist in cooperation with Dataworkz, Skyworkz, Groundworkz, Lemonshark, Cyberseals and Codebeez"!
-It was a great success, with many interesting topics.
-And you guessed it, this year we're organizing another one!
-The call to papers has been closed, we've had a whopping 64 submissions this year!
-All this talk about Generative AI and it's extreme growth the last year also leads to a lot of discussion about how this will impact us.
-Here is a teaser for one of the keynotes:
+Speaking of well-organized events and emerging technologies, last year I had the privilege of being invited to [Blipz](https://www.blipz.io/), "The Tech conference with a twist," organized in cooperation with Dataworkz, Skyworkz, Groundworkz, Lemonshark, Cyberseals, and Codebeez.
+It was a tremendous success, featuring a wide range of interesting topics.
+And guess what?
+We are organizing another one this year!
+The call for papers has closed, and we received an impressive 64 submissions!
+As the conversation around Generative AI continues to grow, it sparks discussions about its impact on our lives.
+Here's a sneak peek at one of the keynotes:

 *In a world captivated by artificial intelligence (AI), where ChatGPT, deep learning, and Large Language Models dominate the headlines, a remarkable transformation is underway.
 While the debate rages on about job displacement versus job creation, the true impact of AI might lie elsewhere.*